 This blog series examines the impact of COVID-19 on compensation.
 For more information about annual bonuses and practical suggestions to help click here.
 This post will focus solely on Long-Term Incentive Plans.
-Long term incentives are just that – meant for the long term, and if the shutdown continues for a longer period, they will also be affected.
+Long-term incentives are just that – meant for the long term, and if the shutdown continues for a longer period, they will also be affected.
 This post will give you ideas and suggestions to consider as you review your LTIP program.

-Long-Term Incentive Types
+Long-Term Incentive Plans

-Compensation Split Between Short Term and Long Term
+Compensation Split Between Short-Term and Long-Term

 Reassess Share Ownership Requirements

 With depressed share prices, employees with a share ownership requirement are under pressure to ensure they hold enough equity.
 This is a good time to review those requirements and extend grace periods considering COVID-19.